MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

   * `audioDeviceId?: string | boolean | null;` Optional: See [ISdkMediaDeviceIds] for full details

-Returns: a promise that fullfils once the session reject goes out
+Returns: a promise that fullfils once the session accept goes out

 #### `endSession()`
 End an active session based on the session ID _or_ conversation ID (one is required)
-     * @param
-     * @returns
-     */

 Declaration:
 ``` ts